 - Make improvements to the property.

 - Pay yourself (in the above example, this would come out to at least 12% of the money you originally invested – hence the 15% cash on cash return).

 If your properties are profitable, there should be more than enough to pay everybody (including yourself) each month.

-Let’s take a look at the same illustration above, only this time, we’re going to add in the collective liquidation value of your real estate portfolio (this shows the entire cash value that you could theoretically pull out of your properties if you decided to sell everything at any given year in the timeline).
+Let’s take a look at the same illustration above, only this time, we’re going to add in the collective liquidation value of your real estate portfolio (this shows the entire cash value that you could theoretically pull out of your properties if you decided to liquidate everything at any given year in the timeline).
 Again, here are our assumptions:

 - There has been 3% average appreciation on all properties since the date of purchase (this is a fairly conservative assumption, by the way)